issta23cdt2023/MultiPerspectiveCodeCloneEval/readme.md

 # Multi-Perspective Evaluation for Code Clone Detection
-this is the source code and dataset for multi-perspective evaluation for code clone detection
+This is the source code and dataset for multi-perspective evaluation for code clone detection

 ## Repo Structure
 - dataset: save the source code of the two dataset
-  - cbcb: Conbigclonebench
+  - cbcb: ConBigCloneBench
     - code0 ~ code3: codes after code abstract described in the paper
     - functions_noerr.csv: function information in cbcb
     - cbcb.json: new startine and endline number after analyzed with call graph, which one function sample may become a multi function sample with more than one start-end line number
-  - gcj:  Googlecodejam2
+  - gcj:  GoogleCodeJam2
     - code0 ~ code3 similar to cbcb
     - gcj.csv: origin data gathered from internet
   - train_split: split the data into train test eval from different perspective described in the paper